ericywl/istd-2d/README.md

 1. Put the CNF files to be tested in  Algo/sat_2d/sampleCNF
 2. Use a Java IDE to open the Algo folder as a project
-3. Open SATSolver2Test.java
+3. Open SATSolver2Test.java under Algo/sat_2d/main/java/sat
 4. Change the STRING fileName to the CNF file's name with .cnf extension
 5. Run the program

-If the problem is satisfiable, the program prints the boolean assignment on the console, and also writes it to Algo/sat_2d/sampleCNF/<fileName>Bool.txt
+If the problem is satisfiable, the program will print the boolean assignment on the console and also writes it to Algo/sat_2d/sampleCNF/<fileName>Bool.txt

 COMPSTRUCT